Izabella Scorupco

-Izabella Scorupco (born Izabela Dorota Skorupko; 4 June 1970) is a Polish-born Swedish-American actress, singer and model.
+Izabella Scorupco (born Izabela Dorota Skorupko; 4 June 1970) is a Polish-Swedish-American actress, singer and model.
 She is best known for having played a Bond girl, Natalya Simonova, in the 1995 James Bond film GoldenEye.
 She is also known for her cover of the Shirley & Company song "Shame, Shame, Shame" which was released in 1992 and became a European hit.

-Life
+Personal life

 Scorupco was born to Lech, a musician, and Magdalena Skorupko, a doctor, in Białystok, Poland, in 1970.
 When she was one year old, her parents separated, and she remained with her mother.
 In 1978, they moved to Bredäng in Stockholm, Sweden, where Scorupco learned to speak Swedish, English and French.

 On 25 December 1996, Scorupco married Polish ice hockey player Mariusz Czerkawski.
 They had one daughter together.
 They divorced in 1998.

 On 30 January 2003, Scorupco married an American, Jeffrey Raymond; they have a son, Jakob (born 24 July 2003).
 They divorced in 2015.
 She now lives in Los Angeles and New York City.
 Since 2017, Scorupco has been in a relationship with Karl Rosengren.
 They married on 6 October 2019.
 In 2014, Scorupco became an American citizen.